Joaorocha07/luanmateuz/README.md

 ## About me

-⚡️ I'm 21, I love computers and programming, and next year I intend to study Computer Science.
+⚡️ I'm 21, I love computers and programming, and study Computer Science on IFB.

 - 🌎 I'm from Brasilia - Brazil